What’s In A Goodbye

 Circa 2002: The fam bam during my brother’s Incorporation Day at PMA.

-Going back to year 2002, it was the Buffalo Wings that I instantly fell in love with.
+Going back to the year 2002, it was the Buffalo Wings that I instantly fell in love with.
 Every time I hear the phrase “buffalo wings,” no other name pops in my head but that of Don Henrico’s.
-I was more than thrilled when I found out it still is included in their must-try dishes until now.
+I was more than thrilled when I found out it is still included in their must-try dishes until now.
 Some things never do grow old, indeed.

 Tin Ginete

-Chicken ala Buffalo
+Chicken a la Buffalo

 Tin Ginete